 The Mogo is so much more than a pico projector, and that’s exactly why it’s worth every single penny.
-Keep in mind that this is also a virtual assistant, and you can use it to control smart home devices, update shopping lists, check emails, watch movies and videos and lots of other stuff.
+Keep in mind that this is also a virtual assistant, and you can use it to control smart home devices, update shopping lists, check emails, watch movies and videos, and do lots of other stuff.

 If you’re on a really tight budget, the Meer projector is one of the best options for you.
 It retails for some $80, which makes it one of the most affordable pico projectors you can get.
 But there is a catch – the low price tag reflects the fact that the projector does not have a built-in battery, and therefore cannot be used wirelessly.